Legio1221/StMU/README.md

 StMU
 ====

-Homework, tests, projects, and other assignments I have worked on during my studies at Saint Mary's University.
+Homework, tests, projects, assignments, and other side projecets Oscar G. Castro has worked on during his studies at Saint Mary's University.

+Table of Contents
+====
+[LIST ITEM] - [DESCRIPTION]